Introduction

 Troubleshooting

-To find out whether a device or driver has a problem, you can check if there's a colored circle visible at the bottom right of its icon 1.
-You can hover over the icon for additional information.
-Once you've determined that there's a problem, you can find the problem code in device details 2 and apply our appropriate solution.
+To check if a device or driver has a problem, see if a colored indicator is shown on the icon 1 and hover over it for more details.
+If a problem occurs, locate the problem code listed in device details 2 and apply our recommended solution first.
 You can also try to Install 3 a different driver, or uninstall the device and then scan for hardware changes.
-If the problem still occurs, you may find a solution by searching for the problem code, description, manufacturer, and hardware ids.
+If the problem persists, search online using the problem code, description, manufacturer, and hardware ids.